ramaazmeera/automation-selenium-cucumber/README.md

 # AUTOMATIONPRACTICE-FUNCTIONAL-TEST

 This is a sample implementation of functional test using Cucumber and Selenium framework.

-## Framework used
+## Framework used:
 * Cucumber
 * Junit
 * Java

-Reporting:
-cluecumber

-## Current capability
-* Browser based tests
 * Selenium

+##For Reporting used:
+* cluecumber
+* To get the pie chart reports, navigate into target and to generated-report and access report (index.html) in any of the displayed browsers on top right hand corner.

 * headless mode - optional

+## Running tests:

-## Running tests
+## Running using maven target in terminal:

-#### running from IDE
-* Run individual tests such as RunAllCucumberTests.java or RunUICucumberTests.java.
-* By default it will run against `dev` environment.

-#### running from maven
-Chrome: mvn clean verify
+mvn clean verify - this will run tests in chrome (default browser).

-To run in firefox: mvn clean verify -Dbrowser=firefox
+To run in firefox use this target: mvn clean verify -Dbrowser=firefox

 * All possible profiles are listed under pom.xml.

-#### Tests will run in mac and windows

-used webdriver manager for to get the latest drivers's for windows and mac
+## This test can be executed in both windows and mac, in order to do this, this framework used webdriver manager to get the latest drivers for windows and mac.